tonyflow/content-moderator-api/README.md

 ### Caching
 In case of "similar" input we could leverage an in-memory cache in order to save the hop to the remote API.
 Nevertheless, computing similarity upon every request can be expensive.
-All similarity measuring mechanisms (Levehnstein, Jaccard, Cosine) would require the traversal of all the entries in cache plus the input.
+All similarity measuring mechanisms (Levehnstein, Jaccard, cosine) would require the traversal of all the entries in cache plus the input.
 This means that we're talking about a linear runtime complexity.
 Based on this runtime, I would only adopt this solution as a fallback mechanism when the Koala API is down.

+Although we cannot be based on similarity, we can still check for identical input.
+An LRU (assuming temporal locality is more important) cache containing a mapping from the text to their classification would do the trick.
+Cache should contain only input of certain length (no greater than `x`) in order to keep the size of keys and the cache itself to a minimum.
+We should make sure we track metrics on cache size, hits and misses so that we can adjust the size accordingly.

-For the MVP cache optimization might not be crucial.
+For the MVP cache optimization is not crucial.

 ### "Large" requests
 At this point the API does not cap the input text.
 Theoretically, the user can send an arbitrarily long text to classify.